 It is also wise to be aware of chlorine, fluorine, and bromine sources as they compete for your iodine receptors.
 Fluoride found in toothpaste and some water supplies also interferes with our absorption of iodine.
 Chlorinated and fluoridated tap water needs to be filtered if the thyroid is to have the best possible chance of functioning effectively.
 We also come into contact with bromine in daily life through plastics, pesticides, hot tub treatments, fire retardants, some flours and bakery goods, and even some soft drinks.
 Heavy metal toxins also have a detrimental effect on thyroid function, especially mercury found in amalgam fillings.
 This toxic metal accumulates in both the thyroid and pituitary glands.

 Eating a healthy balanced diet will keep your thyroid healthy whilst eliminating any food sensitivities.
-The most likely problem foods for thyroid disorders are gluten and soy (which I am not a fan of anyway).
-Also check that you are getting enough selenium in your diet, which is also essential for good thyroid function.
+The most likely problem foods for thyroid disorders are gluten and soy (both of which I am recommend limiting in the healthiest of people anyway, especially non organic, non fermented soy products).
+Also check that you are getting enough selenium, zinc and vitamin C in your diet, which are also essential for good thyroid function.

 There are several different groups of people that continue with poor thyroid function either because they are on medication that is ineffective or are told by their doctor that their tests are within normal ranges when quite clearly they are presenting a thyroid problem.